 Pursuant to the terms of the SERP, a participant generally will receive the full value of his account balance upon his termination or resignation for any reason once he is eligible for retirement, subject to applicable 409(A) payment delay.
-Messrs.
-Edwards, Wyatt and Drendel are vested in their SERP accounts and eligible for retirement so they would receive the amounts shown in the column of the Nonqualified Deferred Compensation table entitled "Aggregate balance at last fiscal year end" were their employment terminated for any reason on December 31, 2019.
+Mr. Wyatt is vested in his SERP account and eligible for retirement so he would receive the amounts shown in the column of the Nonqualified Deferred Compensation table entitled "Aggregate balance at last fiscal year end" if his employment terminated for any reason on December 31, 2020.

-The value of their SERP accounts is based on an assumed effective date of December 31, 2019 shown in the column of the Nonqualified Deferred Compensation table entitled "Aggregate balance at last fiscal year end."
+The value of his SERP account is based on an assumed effective date of December 31, 2020 shown in the column of the Nonqualified Deferred Compensation table entitled "Aggregate balance at last fiscal year end."